ffromani/vmmi/RATIONALE.md

 *VMMI is language agnostic, and uses well-known, largely available tools to integrate with the existing stack*

-The VMMI specs involve calling external processes using the standard linux tools, and exchanging JSON messages, which is a widely available and simple format.
+The VMMI specs involve calling external processes using the standard Linux tools, and exchanging JSON messages, which is a widely available and simple format.
 Using external processes to implement plugins poses no constraint to the implementation language.

 ## Integration in libraries